dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 manipulate/coordinate the dynamics/evolution of semiotics in the markets they develop advertisements for.
 Ultimately, advertising is simply paying others to influence informational mappings in the minds of consumers and it's expensive.
+It's even more expensive to change once established.

 <a name="dynamical-state-machines-with-ergodic-stabilization-of-metastates" />